Faces of the Farm

 Chasidy Jaquith is a Carlisle local and attends Minuteman High School where she studies Biotechnology.
 She has been working on the farm for two years, most enjoys working closely with our livestock, and loves being outdoors.
 She is looking forward to starting college this fall, where she plans to study Sustainable Agriculture.
 Her future plans after completing her undergraduate degree include running her own diversified farm modeled after Clark Farm, with a pastured livestock operation in addition to organic vegetable production.
 Chasidy's favorite vegetable is the Japanese White Turnip.

-James lives in Carlisle and this is his first year farming.
+James lives in Carlisle and this is his second year farming.
 He works here part time and loves working with the animals, but says he loves everything about farming.
 His favorite vegetable is the tomato (which technically is a fruit).